Spend analysis: Overview

 Spend visibility helps chief procurement officers (CPOs), category managers (retail and wholesale) and senior financial officers to gain insight into what their company buys and from whom, and it helps them realize savings promised by past sourcing efforts.
-It plays an important role in enabling procurement teams to plan and prioritise their work and is a useful tool for a new-in-post procurement leader aiming to make a postitive impact on an organisations costs.
+It plays an important role in enabling procurement teams to plan and prioritise their work and is a useful tool for a new-in-post procurement leader aiming to make a positive impact on an organisations costs.

 Spend cube analysis

 A spend cube is a review of spend data presented as a three-dimensional cube.
 The contents in the cube are the price and volume of items purchased.
 Dimensions of the cube usually reviewed include: